 Markim Hall, Second Floor

-In addition to the research you did prior to departure, there are ways to help ensure your safety once you arrive abroad.
+In addition to the research you did prior to departure, there are ways to help ensure your safety once you arrive in your destination.
 In general, exercise greater caution about personal safety and property safety than you would at home.
 You should know the location of the nearest police, fire stations, and hospitals.
 More information on traveling safely is available from the U.S. Department of State and SAFETI’s Personal Safety and Awareness Workbook.

 You should register with the embassy or consulate of your country of citizenship.
 If you are a U.S. citizen, you can enroll in the Smart Traveler Enrollment Program (STEP) through the U.S. Department of State.